ljvillanueva/pumilio/README.md

 Read the INSTALLATION file to install and the UPGRADE file to upgrade.

+Versions with a ".dev" suffix are not official and are in the middle of development.
+Use these versions with caution as some features may be broken.

 To prevent access to the original sound files from the web (for example, someone trying to download your whole dataset), rename the file "htaccess" to ".htaccess" (starting with a period) and place it in the main folder of the application.